Nodal-Works/nodal_homepage/content/english/_index.md

       - "Surveys and market research"
       - "Mobility, circular economy, and positive energy districts"
       - "Data expertise across multiple domains"
     button:
       enable: false
       label: ""
+      link: ""

+  - title: "Our process"
+    image: "/images/service-3.png"
+    content: "We bring together the experience of working in both academia and industry.
+Often, complex projects have relied on us as the experts who can bridge the two worlds and deliver results.
+Large consultancies are valuable but usually heavy and impersonal.
+Our strength lies in being lean, personal, and responsive, while operating with the competence and reach of a much larger organisation."
+    bulletpoints:
+      - "Bridging academia and industry"
+      - "Lean, personal, and responsive"
+      - "Expert knowledge with agile execution"
+    button:
+      enable: false
+      label: ""